 And Feldman?
 Feldman is definitely not the blending-in type anymore.
 “My kids got me to learn more about dyslexia, even about my own,” she says.
 Her younger daughter, Carly, was also identified with dyslexia and other learning difficulties at age 9.
 Securing the accommodations that both girls needed to succeed at school proved to be challenging because of their average academic performance; there was even a moment of “smart-shaming” when the girls’ evaluation scores were considered too high to meet the district’s criteria for dyslexia.
 If she hadn’t gone through the process with Julia, Feldman says she might not have known how to push back.

-In 2016, Feldman founded the popular Facebook page The Dyslexia Initiative: North Texas to help parents connect with each other and better understand the evaluation process.
-Last year, the organization hosted Discovering Dyslexia Through Art.
-Thirty-one children submitted original work for the exhibit; 23 of these artists were girls.
+In 2016, Feldman founded the popular Facebook page The Dyslexia Initiative to help parents connect with each other and better understand the evaluation process.
+The organization hosted Discovering Dyslexia Through Art.
+Thirty-one children submitted original work for the exhibit; 23 of these artists were girls with dyslexia.

 When Feldman’s employer announced it was sponsoring a diversity seminar, she decided to speak about dyslexia in the workplace.
 A brilliant and well-respected colleague privately messaged her.
 He told her that he was dyslexic, though nobody at their company knew, and urged her not to speak about dyslexia—based on his experience, he warned, it would be “career suicide.”
 She spoke anyway.
 (And it wasn’t.)

-Two years ago, Feldman helped Julia create a project board about dyslexia to display in her school’s library for Dyslexia Awareness Month.
-Last year, another school got Feldman’s name and asked if she’d present on dyslexia for their disability fair.
+Feldman helped Julia create a project board about dyslexia to display in her school’s library for Dyslexia Awareness Month.
+Another school got Feldman’s name and asked if she’d present on dyslexia for their disability fair.
 Feldman checked Julia out of school that day, and they went to the fair and spoke about dyslexia—together.